 - Go a-caroling (or just visit) a local nursing home.

 - Make easy-recipe cards and hand them out or leave them on cars.

-- Pay for the ___ for the person behind you in the drive-thru line.
+- Pay for the ___ for the person behind you in line at the drive-thru, market or coffee shop.

-- Volunteer or drop off needed items at humane societies (e.g., clean bath towels, leads and leashes, unopened pet food and treats, spray cheese).
+- Volunteer or drop off needed items at humane societies (e.g., clean bath towels, leads and leashes, unopened pet food and treats, spray cheese, pet toys).

 - Volunteer at a food drive, homeless shelter or soup kitchen, or deliver meals to those who can’t get out and about easily.